 The Creative Ireland Programme is a 5-year initiative, from 2017 to 2022 (building up to the centenary of the foundation of the State), which aims to place creativity at the centre of public policy.
 Including the voice of the child in programme development and delivery is an underlying principle of the programme.

 It is designed to mainstream creativity in the life of the nation so that individually and collectively, Irish people can realise their full, creative potential.

-The strategy makes a significant contribution towards the government’s broader commitment to continue to strive for the full inclusion of LGBTI+ people in Irish society.
+The strategy is making a significant contribution towards the government’s broader commitment to continue to strive to ensure all LGBTI+ young people are visable, valued and included in Irish society.